 A large bubble of high-pressure air is created by the airgun.
 The air in the region below the piston is slowly released into the water.
 The air in the control chamber was compressed when the piston moved upward.
 The air in the control chamber now expands, forcing the piston downward and resealing the firing chamber.
 The source is ready to be prepared for another firing.

-The air released by an airgun produces a loud sound.
+The formation of the bubble produces a loud sound that penetrates the ocean floor.
 The characteristic sound produced when an airgun fires is shown below.
 There are three parts to the sound: (1) the direct arrival which is the sound produced when the airgun first releases the bubble, (2) the surface reflection which is a reflection of the direct arrival sound off the sea surface, and (3) the bubble pulses which are produced as the bubble expands and contracts.

 The bubble pulses are considered noise.
 The sounds that they produce cannot be used to examine the seafloor.
 In addition, the sound from one airgun is generally not loud enough to give very useful information.
 Scientists can fix both problems by using a tuned airgun array.
 A tuned airgun array fires multiple airguns of different, carefully selected sizes at the same time.
 The direct sound arrivals from the guns add together to produce a much louder sound than the sound from just a single airgun.
 Since the bubble that each gun releases will be a different size, the bubble pulses cancel each other out, reducing this unwanted sound.
 An example of how the signals from an array is shown in the figure below.